jackleZac/CustomPlatesVerificationOCR/README.md

 2. **Set Up Virtual Environment**

-   Create a virtual environment to isolate dependencies:
+   Create a virtual environment to isolate dependencies.
+Open the terminal and enter:

    ```
    python -m venv venv